fluxcd/flagger/docs/gitbook/how-it-works.md

 )
 ```

+**Note** that the metric interval should be lower or equal to the control loop interval.

 ### Webhooks

 The canary analysis can be extended with webhooks.
-Flagger would call a URL (HTTP POST) and determine from the response status code (HTTP 2xx) if the canary is failing or not.
+Flagger would call each webhook URL and determine from the response status code (HTTP 2xx) if the canary is failing or not.

 Spec: